i2p/i2p.plugins.zzzot/README.txt

 Sure, as a standalone program in its own JVM with Jetty, this would be a pig - you should use the C opentracker instead.
-But since you're already running the JVM and Jetty, running this in the same JVM probably doesn't hog to much more memory.
+But since you're already running the JVM and Jetty, running this in the same JVM probably doesn't hog too much more memory.

 Valid announce URLs: